-Mr. Abbey, 51, has been director since January 2018.
+Mr. Abbey, 53, has been director since January 2018 and is a member of the Nominating Governance Committee and the Compensation Committee.
 Mr. Abbey is currently serving as Executive Vice President, Quality and Information Technology at Dexcom, Inc. ("Dexcom").
 Mr. Abbey joined Dexcom in May of 2016.
 Initially, upon joining Dexcom Mr. Abbey was Executive Vice President, Quality until January of 2017 when he was promoted to his current position.
 Prior to joining Dexcom, Mr. Abbey was with Becton Dickinson (who acquired CareFusion Corporation in 2015 and which was spun out of Cardinal Health in 2009 (collectively, "BD") from 2007.
 Mr. Abbey served in many roles over his years at BD including most recently as the Senior Vice President, Quality and Regulatory.
 Prior to his time at BD, Mr. Abbey held senior quality and regulatory affairs and general management positions with Respironics, Welch Allyn and Philips Healthcare.
 Mr. Abbey began his career at Varian Medical and Boston Scientific holding positions with increasing responsibility in research and development and quality.
-Mr. Abbey received a B.S.E.E from Washington State University and a M.B.A from University of Washington.
-The Board believes Mr. Abbey should serve as a director due to his extensive knowledge and experience in the medical industry and particularly, his knowledge of compliance and regulatory requirements.
+Mr. Abbey should serve as a director due to his extensive knowledge and experience in the medical industry and particularly, his knowledge of compliance and regulatory requirements.